0xZzZEN/0xZzZEN/README.md

 ```
 ![](https://raw.githubusercontent.com/0xZzZEN/cf-stats/main/output/max_rating.svg)

-- 🔭 I’m currently working on growth on my "vocabulairy" in C, using different resources (https://beej.us/guide, codewars) and projects to learn.
+- 🔭 I’m currently working on growth on my "vocabulary" in C, using different resources like https://beej.us/guide, codewars and local projects to learn.
 - In the future i'd love to expand my knowledge in <b>cpp</b> and <b>Unreal Engine 5</b>
-- I'm passionate about colors of life, music and dance: https://www.instagram.com/sleepingzzen/<br>
+- I'm passionate about colors of life, existence, music and dance: https://www.instagram.com/sleepingzzen/<br>
   💻🎼🕺🕉️🎭🕵️‍♂️